softwareconstruction240/softwareconstruction/instruction/securing-passwords/securing-passwords.md

 Whenever you accept personal information from a user, you become responsible for securing that information.
 One of the most critical pieces of information to protect is their password.
 If a password is exposed then you are exposing the ability to act as the user.

 We will describe the details of how cryptographic hash functions work in a later topic.
-However, for now we will discuss how to use the Bcrypt algorithm to securely hash and compare a user's password.
+However, for now we will demonstrate how to use the Bcrypt algorithm to securely hash and compare a user's password.

 It is vital that you use a secure method of storing passwords as part of your work to persistently store your application's data.